foreachthing/Slic3rPostProcessing/README.md

 ## Python Post-Processing Script:
-In /[SPP-Python](https://github.com/foreachthing/Slic3rPostProcessing/tree/master/SPP-Python)/ is the Python-version of the "Cura"-move:
+This is the Python-version of the "Cura"-move:
 1. Heat up, down nozzle and ooze at your discretion.
 1. Move to the first entry point on XYZ simultaneously.
     - Before: heat up, ooze, move to first layer height (Z), move to first start point (XY).
 This could lead to crashing the nozzle into the clips.